 SAR Report Requirements

 The following information sections are required to submit a SAR file:

-Suspicious Activity Report (SAR) is made by the financial institution that observes suspicious activity in an account.
-The report is sent to The Financial Crimes Enforcement Network (FinCEN), which will investigate the incident.
+SAR report is made by a financial institution that observes suspicious activity in an account.
+The suspicious activity report is sent to NCA in the UK, which is investigating the incident.
 The financial institution can report within 30 days of any account activity they deem suspicious or unusual, and a 60-day extension can be obtained to gather more evidence as needed.
-Financial institutions should keep a copy of SAR for five years.
+Financial institutions should keep a copy of the SAR report for five years.
 Failure to comply with any of these regulations may result in civil and criminal penalties, including significant fines, legal restrictions, loss of banking contracts, and even prison terms.
-Total monetary settlements collected by regulatory agencies and law enforcement agencies for money laundering, sanctions, and tax evasion exceeded $ 13.4 billion for 2014.
+Total monetary settlements collected by regulatory agencies and law enforcement agencies for money laundering, sanctions, and tax evasion.